Home/Blog/Well-Being/Vitamins & Supplements/Vitamin A: Top Health Benefits, Best Sources & Deficiency Risks

 • Increased Risk of Death in Children: Alarmingly, a deficiency of vitamin A has been associated with an increased mortality rate in children under the age of five.

-• Birth Defects: During pregnancy, excessive consumption of preformed vitamin A could lead to an increased risk of birth defects.
+• Birth Defects: During pregnancy, excessive consumption of preformed vitamin A could lead to an increased risk of congenital disabilities.

 Ensuring you get enough vitamin A is primarily about including the right foods in your diet.
 Here are some top foods rich in this vital nutrient:

-• Sweet potatoes: One medium baked sweet potato provides over 1,400 mcg of vitamin A, mostly in the form of beta-carotene.
+• Sweet potatoes: One medium baked sweet potato provides over 1,400 mcg of vitamin A, mainly in the form of beta-carotene.

 • Carrots: Half a cup of raw carrots contains 459 mcg of vitamin A, which is 51% of the daily recommended intake.